akshathabangera/ExchangeService/README.md

 -d '{"amount":5,"inputCurrency":"AUD","outputCurrency":"USD"}'

 **Areas for Improvement**
-Error Handling & Logging:
-Add comprehensive logging and better exception handling to capture external API failures and internal errors.
+Use HttpCLientFactory or equivalent for better handling of API calls , to avoid socket exhaustion Add comprehensive logging and better exception handling to capture external API failures and internal errors.
 Add authentication/authorization if the API is exposed publicly.
-Input Validation:More rigorous validation like currencycodes
-Caching: Cache exchange rate responses to reduce calls to the external API and improve performance.
+Input Validation:More rigorous validation like currencycodes Cache exchange rate responses to reduce calls to the external API and improve performance.
-Rate Limiting: Protect the API from abuse by adding throttling or rate limiting.
+Protect the API from abuse by adding throttling or rate limiting.
-Unit and Integration Testing: Add tests covering service layers, controllers, and HttpClient mocking.
+Add Unit and Integration Testing
 API Versioning to support backward compatibility for clients.